By Linda Raftree, Nicola Harford and Anastasia Mirzoyants

 While remote and online M&E will be core to future efforts, particularly for digital SBCC, in our session we also noted some of the key challenges that need to be overcome with digital MERL.

 - Ground truthing or corroborating digital insights with face-to-face research to check whether online findings reflect the true sentiments of the audience.
-It’s also important to check whether the digital data tells the whole story and whether it’s being misinterpreted.
+It’s also important to check whether the digital data tell the whole story and whether they are being interpreted accurately.

-As Anastasia highlighted, it is critical to continue asking questions about the same issue in a variety of different ways, directly and indirectly.
+As highlighted above, it is critical to continue asking questions about the same issue in a variety of different ways, directly and indirectly.
 According to Shujaaz Inc research, “Young people in a stage of transition like to experiment.
 They do not have an established identity; they like to play with different identities.
 Digital spaces help them experiment in this way.
-Based on our studies, young people can have up to 7-10 identities they are actively using online, because they can.
+Based on our studies, young people may have up to 10 identities they are actively using online, because they can.
 We need to be aware of that when we are analysing the data.”
 Triangulation is critical, especially cross-verification using traditional methods.

 - Danger of ‘extractive’ data collection.
-This is always something to watch, and can be even more of an issue with digital data capture.
+This is always something to watch, which can be even more of an issue with digital data capture.
 It’s important to ensure that the audience/respondents get something useful out of the data collection process and that they can see how their participation translates into better services or programmes or some kind of direct impact.
 Shujaaz Inc always warns its partners about the danger of ‘pushing the issue,’ e.g., emphasizing something that is irrelevant to youth because of external pressure to address that issue in a particular ‘approved’ or ‘established’ manner.
 Young people are smart and will see through this.
 Moreover, young people’s rapid transition from childhood to adulthood leads them to change their perspectives quickly and unexpectedly.
 “It is really important to be creative and ever changing and to be transparent.
 Who is asking, why are they asking, what is going to be done with this information?” – these are some of the questions young people ask of all adults interacting with them, including researchers.

 - Inclusion and bias.
 Issues of ‘elite capture,’ and ‘convenience sampling’ can skew data.
 Elite capture is typically an issue with digital-only data collection as more elite sections of society tend to have greater access and use of digital devices and platforms.
 Convenience sampling in the case of digital happens when samples are geared towards populations that can access the Internet or digital devices and others are left out.
 This situation was exacerbated during the COVID pandemic because of travel restrictions.
-Anastasia noted that 60% of people are now online in Kenya and digital channels are a good way to reach youth, even some of the most vulnerable.
-However in Tanzania, where Shujaaz has been active since 2014, only 1/3 of the population is online, they will need to adapt their methods to the levels of connectivity.
+According to Shujaaz Inc research, 60% of people are now online in Kenya and digital channels are a good way to reach youth, even some of the most vulnerable.
+However in Tanzania, where Shujaaz has been active since 2014, only 1/3 of the population is online, which means Shujaaz has to adapt its methods to the levels of connectivity.